-The Journal is student-edited and publishes four issues per volume, on an academic year basis.
-Generally each volume consists of three compilation issues and one symposium issue.
+The Journal is student-edited and publishes three issues per volume, on an academic year basis.
+Generally each volume consists of compilation issues and potentially a symposium issue.
 The compilation issues contain articles, comments, and notes that normally do not discuss the same topic of legislation.
 The symposium issue consists of papers presented in connection with our annual program and, accordingly, contains works that are related in topic.

 The Journal is available electronically on LEXIS and WESTLAW.
 ISSN No. 1094-513X, and is indexed in ABC POL SCI, America: History and Life, Contents of Current Legal Periodicals, Historical Abstracts, Index to Legal Periodicals, and Legal Resource Index.

 Cite as: N.Y.U.
 J. Legis. & Pub.
 Pol’y